duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

 </col2>

 ## Line Following Sensor (LF)
 Line following sensors can detect lines or nearby objects.
 The sensor detects reflected light coming from its own infrared LED.
 Trough measuring the intensity of the reflected light, transitions from dark to light can be detected.
-The measured intensity is fed back as an analog signal to the microcontroller of the DBv2 hat.
+The measured intensity is fed back as an analog signal to the micro controller of the DBv2 hat.

-For the DBv2 we use the line following sensor QRE1113 from spark fun.
+For the DBv2 we use the line following sensor QRE1113 from SparkFun.
 You can find further information [here](https://www.sparkfun.com/products/9453).

 <figure>
     <figcaption>QRE1113</figcaption>